-As we all consider what the next weeks and months hold, and in spite of so many unknowns, we remain committed to building up and supporting our community of people’s history teachers across the country.
+As we all consider what the next months hold, and in spite of so many unknowns, we remain committed to building up and supporting our community of people’s history teachers across the country.
 [Read more in Education in the Time of the Coronavirus via Rethinking Schools.]

 Films for Students

 We offer these two guides to teaching with film during the COVID-19 crisis — with our schools closed, our students at home, and our curricula thrown into disarray.
 It has always been a good idea to use “films with a conscience” with our students, but films may now be an even more valuable and accessible “text” we can use to help young people think deeply and critically about the world.

 Along with our films list, here are some strategies we use for viewing films with students in the classroom that invite insight and critical reflection.
 We encourage you to adapt these for online use with students or with your own families.

 Podcasts offer accessible and engaging people’s history lessons.
 Here we list some of our favorites that may be of interest to high school students.

 Let us know if you share these with your students and/or have others to recommend.

 Here are articles and one short video for teaching about the history of pandemics and the connection between climate change and the coronavirus.

 Here are two articles for classroom use on the connection between deforestation, climate change, and the coronavirus.

 By Ayush Tiwari